turingschool-examples/challenges/rails-mini-project.markdown

 * Implement Twitter, Github, or Facebook OAuth login
 * Use HAML for your views
-* TDD using Rspec instead of Test::Unit
+* TDD using RSpec instead of Test::Unit

 ### Project Option 2: GifGenerator

 Create an app where users can "favorite" gifs.

 #### Gifs

 * Admins can generate gifs by entering a one-word search term in field and then clicking "generate gif".
 This should create a new gif in the database.
 This feature is not available to regular users.
 * Gifs should have an image_path.
-See above "Images" in project #1 for more info on implemeting images.
+See above "Images" in project #1 for more info on implementing images.
 * Use the [GiphyApi](https://github.com/giphy/GiphyAPI) to generate gifs.

 #### Favoriting

 * Regular users can mark a gif as "favorite".
 * Regular users can see a list of all of the gifs they've marked as favorites.
 * Regular users cannot delete a gif; they can only "unfavorite" it for themselves.
 * Regular users should be able to see all gifs sorted by category.
 * Regular users should be able to see favorited gifs sorted by category.

 #### Categories

 * Gifs belong to a category (category is the original word that was searched for by the admin).
 * categories can be created and destroyed by a logged-in admin user (regular logged in users cannot create or destroy categories)

 #### Authentication and Authorization